Special routes of U.S. Route 24

+Colorado

 Grand Junction bypass route

 U.S. Highway 24 Bypass (US 24 Byp.) was a bypass route of US 24 from Grand Junction to Fruitvale, Colorado.
 US 24 Byp. began at an interchange with US 6/US 24/US 50 (now Interstate 70 Business [I-70 Bus.]/US 6/US 50).
 US 24 also began at that interchange but traveled southeast toward downtown Grand Junction.
 In its entirety, the bypass route traveled east along North Avenue, a four-lane divided highway, for 4.3 mi.
 The bypass route ended at US 6/US 24 (now US 6/I-70 Bus.).
 Today, US 6 occupies the former bypass route.

 US 24 Byp. was established in 1955 after US 6 and US 24 moved south onto a new four-lane road paralleling the Denver and Rio Grande Western Railroad.
 This was constructed so that the two routes directly serve downtown Grand Junction.
 In 1975, US 24 was removed west of Minturn, which necessitated the decommissioning of US 24 Byp.